Abson/CameraRtmpSDK/README.md

 ```

 ### Update
-2017.11.1 Update project to runnable and and Test API, enjoy it
+2017.11.1 Update project to runnable and and modify test API, enjoy it